threefoldtech/tfgrid-sdk-ts/packages/UI/docs/pdf_viewer.md

 1. Clone the `tfgrid-sdk-ts` repository.
 2. Navigate to the `repository/packages/UI` directory.
-3. Run `yarn build-only` to generate the required distribution files.
+3. Run `yarn build` to generate the required distribution files.
 4. Locate the `dist` folder created in the previous step.
 5. Copy the `threefold-ui.umd.js` file and include it in your project's HTML files.
 6. Copy the `dist/tailwind.css` file and use it for styling.